telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 | MAX                       | Returns the maximum value in a set of numbers
 | MDETERM                   | Returns the determinant of a matrix
 | MEDIAN                    | Returns the median (middle) value in a list of numbers
-| MID                       | Returns a specific number of charaters from a text string, starting at a specified position
+| MID                       | Returns a specific number of characters from a text string, starting at a specified position
 | MIN                       | Returns the minimum value in a set of numbers
 | MINUTE                    | Converts a serial number into a minute
 | MINVERSE                  | Returns the inverse of a matrix